IBM/z_ansible_collections_doc/source/installation/install-collections.rst

 Install with Ansible Galaxy
 ---------------------------

+..
+Ansible Galaxy includes the command to install the collection.
+..
+Users can either use the provided command from link xxx or follow the general flow.
+..
+After installation, verify with the command: ansible-galaxy collection list.
+..
+To delete a collection, navigate to the collection directory and run the command: rm -rf <path_to_collection_directory>/<collection_name>
+..
+Some collections have dependencies on other collections (e.g. IMS and core), if you install ims, ansible will install core for you as well
+.. that's all for configuring control nodes. you also need to configure managed nodes before running ansible playbooks

+Ansible Galaxy is the community repository for Ansible for IBM Z collections.
 Before using an IBM z/OS collection, you need to install it with the Ansible Galaxy command-line tool:

 .. code-block:: sh